Kill 'Em All: Original release

 The bonus tracks on the 1988 re-release were originally recorded as B-sides for the "Creeping Death" single in 1984, later known as Garage Days Revisited, and would later appear on the compilation album Garage Inc. (1998).
-The bonus tracks on the digital reissue was recorded live at the Seattle Coliseum, Seattle, Washington, on August 29, 1989, and also appeared on the live album Live Shit: Binge & Purge (1993).
+The bonus tracks on the digital reissue were recorded live at Seattle Center Coliseum in Seattle, Washington, on August 29, 1989, and also appeared on the live album Live Shit: Binge & Purge (1993).